lueckem/cnvm/README.md

 After a node switches its opinion, the system state $x$ changes and hence all the generator matrices $Q^i$ may change as well.
 We apply a Gillespie-like algorithm to generate statistically correct samples of the process.
-We start a Poisson clock for each of the transitions and as soon as the first transition occurs we modify the generator matrices and reset all the clocks.
+We start a Poisson clock for each possible transition and as soon as the first transition occurs we modify the generator matrices and reset all the clocks.
 To do this efficiently, it is advantageous to transform the rate matrices $r$ and $\tilde{r}$ into an equivalent format consisting of base rates $r_0, \tilde{r}_0 > 0$ and probability matrices $p, \tilde{p} \in [0, 1]^{M\times M}$ such that

 $$ r_{m,n} = r_0 p_{m,n}, \quad \tilde{r}_{m,n} = \tilde{r}_0 \tilde{p}_{m,n} / M. $$